Ndombolo: Heyday

 Ndombolo quickly established itself as a popular African dance style across Africa and into the continent's diaspora in Belgium, France, the UK, Germany, Canada, and the United States.
 In January 1997, JB Mpiana's ndombolo-infused debut album, Feux de l'amour, became the first ndombolo album to attain a gold record, with over 150,000 copies sold.
 This success reverberated in Central Africa, East Africa, France, and Belgium, which in turn augmented ndombolo's visibility in francophone and anglophone countries.
-As Tchebwa noted, audiences no longer simply claimed to enjoy "Congolese music" but instead declared their love for "ndombolo".
+Writing in Le Potentiel, Pierre Mutanga described Feux de l'amour as the "apotheosis of the new generation", and as Tchebwa observed, audiences no longer simply claimed to enjoy "Congolese music" but instead declared their love for "ndombolo".

 Koffi Olomide's ndombolo album Loi, released in December 1997, also secured a gold record, with 25,000 copies sold in France and 105,000 internationally.
 The album's eponymous single became synonymous with ndombolo dance, making waves across Africa and France with a combination of the singer's deep baritone voice and sophisticated arrangements, blending old-school rumba and keyboard melodies and ending in a guitar climax.
 During this time, ndombolo made significant inroads into East Africa, particularly Kenya, where dance floors became overcrowded due to its surging popularity, and the "influx of waist-wriggling dancers" became a common sight.
 Congolese bands actively sought performance contracts from bar owners in Western Kenya, with ndombolo and the local genre benga gaining widespread traction in Kisumu and its neighboring towns.
 In Awendo, a variety of Congolese and local musicians, including Super Mazembe, Eden Musica, T.P.
 Bilenge, Bikassy Mandeko Bijos, and Banalola, graced the music scene.
 The Daily Nation reported that local youth in Kisumu were rapidly adopting the style, with groups like Orchestra Mass System, whose members embraced Congolese personas such as La Sape and excelled in the ndombolo dance style.
 Congolese bands like Chock Generation, Amite Musica, and Chachu La Musica, led by former Super Mazembe rhythm guitarist Loboko Bua Mangala, also had a notable presence.